Darkone83/ModXo-Basic/README.md

 LED1 and R1 are optional and not required for the PCB to work as expected.
 If your XBOX is a revision 1.6 you will need to rebuild the LPC manually or use a LPC rebuild PCB.

+Rev 2 boards have selectable voltage jumpers on the bottom of the board, Rev 3 boards have a selectable voltage switch to address the %V always on for 1.6 XBOXs

 ## Where to get one

 You can download the gerbers and make your own or soon you will be able to purchase PCB's and assembled units @ <a href="https://www.darkonecustoms.com">Darkone Customs</a>